For developers

 username TEXT NOT NULL UNIQUE,

-hashed_passnumber TEXT NOT NULL, -- salted bcrypt
+salt TEXT NOT NULL, -- per-account random salt

-locked_until INTEGER DEFAULT 0
+failed INTEGER DEFAULT 0, lock_until INTEGER DEFAULT 0

 );